 Sunday School 11:30 A.M.

 Our Youth (grades 6 through 12) meet every Sunday morning at 11:30 a.m. (after worship service) to learn more about God's word.
-Our curriculum, Colaborate, takes students on a journey from Genesis to Revelation, helping them to understand how God's Word applies to them in today's society.
-For more information on Colaborate, check this out.
+Our curriculum, Re:form-Ancestors, takes students on a journey from Genesis to Revelation, introducing them to all the imperfect humans throughout God's Word and helping them understand how God works through people yesterday, today and tomorrow.
+For more information on Re:form-Ancestors, check this out.

-On Wednesday Nights, our Youth meet to have fun while tackling some of the tougher questions about faith and the Christian life.
-We use the fun re:form curriculum.
-For more information, click here.
+On Sunday Nights, our Youth meet to have fun while tackling some of the tougher questions about faith and the Christian life for teens today.
+We meet for dinner, play games, then enjoy quick and engaging lessons that stick with students long after they leave the classroom.

 Summer Mission Trip

 Every year, our middle and high school students travel away from Clearwater for one week and learn more about the needs of others and about God's calling to serve.
-For summer 2019, our students will be traveling to Panama City, Florida, where they will work to help clean-up and rebuilding efforts after Hurricane Michael.
+For summer 2020, our students will be traveling to Lithia, Florida, where they will participate in local missions with the Challenge 2 Change Program at Cedarkirk Camp & Conference Center.
 For more information on the trip, click here.
-If you have a student who will finish 7th through 12th grade and are interested in attending, e-mail the youth minister to sign-up and for information on payments and fundraising.
+If you have a student who will finish 6th through 12th grade and are interested in attending, e-mail the youth minister to sign-up and for information on payments and fundraising.

 About once or twice a year, Hope's youth are invited to sleep over at the church.
 They participate in interactive Bible lessons, play games, participate in a service project, and do their best to stay up all night!
 To see when our next Lock-In is scheduled, please see the Events Page.